-The park is home to over 100 rare trees, shrubs and abundant flower species which bloom throughout spring and summer months.
+The park is home to over 100 rare trees, shrubs, and abundant flower species which bloom throughout the spring and summer months.

 It’s a photographer’s dream, and if you head to Bastion Hill, you can uncover more history as it was once the site of Riga’s old city fortifications.

 Whilst you’re in this area of the city, visit the landmark dedicated to soldiers who lost their lives during the Latvian War of Independence from 1918 -1920.